print("Hello, World!")

 Quick exercise

 There’s no official assignment this week, just make sure you have been able to install everything covered in this lesson.
-If you haven’t, please set up a meeting with me ASAP!
+If you haven’t, please reach out ASAP!

 If you really want something to do, start thinking about ideas for your final project!